yegor256/blog/_drafts/ctors.md

 It's a very primitive example, but I hope you get the idea.

+In this design we're basically splitting the object into two parts.
+The first one knows how to get the first name from English name.
+The second one knows how to cache the results of this calculation in memory.
+And now it's my decision, as a user of these classes, how exactly to use them.
+I will decide, whether I need caching or not.
+This is what object composition is all about.

 Let me re-iterate, the only allowed statement inside a constructor is assignment.
 If you need to put something else there, start thinking about refactoring &mdash; your class definitely needs a re-design.